Chirac, no Sarkozy fan, set to vote for leftist Hollande

 Chirac's wife Bernadette, herself a conservative politician, has said she will back Sarkozy, because she respects him as a member of the same political camp, and has attended his rallies.

-The fact that there is no love lost between Sarkozy and Chirac - Sarkozy worked under the older man as finance minister and interior minister - is no secret.
+The fact that there is no love lost between Sarkozy and Chirac - Sarkozy worked under the older man as a finance minister and an interior minister - is no secret.

 As far back as 1995, Sarkozy backed rival conservative Edouard Balladur when Chirac ran for president.